-Russian skater Valieva awaits doping judgment at Olympics
+Doping decision imminent for Russian skater at Olympics

 BEIJING (AP) — After a marathon doping hearing that ended early Monday morning, 15-year-old Russian figure skater Kamila Valieva awaits to hear whether she can compete for the gold medal at the Beijing Olympics.

-The Court of Arbitration for Sport hearing at a hotel in Beijing wrapped up Monday after 3 a.m. local time, The judges began to deliberate after nearly six hours of online testimony.
-An announcement is expected Monday afternoon, around 30 hours before competition begins.
+The Court of Arbitration for Sport didn’t announce its hearing at a hotel in Beijing was over until after 3 a.m. local time Monday.
+The judges began to deliberate after nearly six hours of online testimony.
+An announcement is expected Monday afternoon, a day before Valieva’s next competition begins.

 Valieva is the heavy favorite for the gold medal when the women’s event begins with the short program Tuesday.
 She has set world-record scores in her first season in senior competition and landed the first quadruple jump by a woman at the Olympics.